aceofgreens/aceofgreens.github.io/content/articles/2026-07-30-fundamental_theorem_of_asset_pricing.md

 Let's unpack. $q$ is chosen so the stock earns the risk-free rate *in expectation*.
 Then, for the option, discounting its expected payoff under $q$ yields the same price enforced by no-arbitrage.
 The distribution $(\text{up} \mapsto q, \ \ \text{down} \mapsto 1-q)$ is called *risk-neutral* because, under it, investors behave as though they require no extra expected return for bearing risk.
 Note that real investors are not indifferent to risk.
 And $q$ does not forecast what will happen!
 It is only a set-up of mathematical probabilities at which current prices are *consistent*.
 This means that no one can earn above the risk-free rate on average.

+**Implied volatility**.
+If we assume there's close to no arbitrage in the market, then the observed market price would equal the true valuation $V_0$.
+In turn, this implies a distribution $q$.
+In that sense, one can say "the market prices a 62.5% chance of the up-state".
+For a more realistic setting, consider the [Black-Scholes](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) model with observed market price $11.905$ and $K=100$, $S=100$, $r=5\%$.
+In that case the volatility which produces the observed price, called *implied volatility*, is $\sigma_{\mathrm{imp}} \approx 24\%$.
+Obviously, Black-Scholes is wrong as a literal model of prices: returns jump, volatility moves, and their distribution has skew and fat tails.
+So the implied volatility is not the market's forecast of the actual variance.
+Yet, it is still useful precisely because it is a common coordinate: mapping every option price into the model's variance rate lets us compare the variances that prices imply, without mistaking the coordinate system for reality.

 **Incompleteness**.
 Let's consider also the case with three states: up $S_u = 120$, middle $S_m = 100$ and down $S_d = 80$.
 As before, we have $S=100$, risk-free rate $r=5%$, strike price $K=100$, which implies $C_u = 20$, $C_m = 0$ and $C_d = 0$.
 In this case the risk-neutral probability measure is a triple $(q_u, \ \ q_m, \ \ q_d)$.
 Upon trying to solve

 $$